Experience, reputation and credits - plus a passion for all things theatre - are prerequisites for a successful career as a theatre director

 - the ability to develop innovative ideas and to solve problems creatively and practically

 - knowledge of relevant health and safety legislation and procedures

 Theatre directors must also consider issues of ethics and authorship.
 Understanding all types of theatre, as well as having an awareness of audiences, resources and investors, is vital.
 Work may come from many avenues and you will need to show flexibility in your approach.

-You should gain practical theatre experience in acting, stage management and direction in amateur or fringe theatre, e.g. through youth theatre or a student drama society group.
+You should gain practical theatre experience in acting, stage management and direction in amateur or fringe theatre, e.g. through youth theatre or a student drama society.

 Consider forming your own theatre company.
-This is a great way to learn about the directing process and how to work with actors and other members of the production team.
+This is a great way to learn about the directing process and how to work with actors and other members of a production team.

 Try and get work as an assistant.
 Contacts for speculative applications are available from the British Performing Arts Yearbook.
 Explain why you want to work with a particular director and include all relevant experience on your CV.